Rules for FreeCell

 Game Setup

-The game board consists of three main areas:
+The board has three main areas:

 Objective